 4. Application of Policy

-This policy applies to Australian Catholic University fixed term and continuing staff members, including supervisors and managers.
+This policy applies to Australian Catholic University staff members, including supervisors and managers.

 5. Access to EAP Services

 Staff members and their immediate family members, defined as the partner/spouse or child of the staff member are eligible to access the EAP.
-Normally, staff can access a total of 3 one-hour sessions per calendar year, paid for by the University.
-Should additional sessions be required, the provider may refer the staff member to an appropriate external agency, or arrange for the staff member to continue with the provider in a private capacity at the staff member’s expense.
+Normally, staff members can access up to 3 one-hour sessions per calendar year, paid for by the University.
+Should additional sessions be required, the provider may refer the staff member to an appropriate external agency or service, a GP (General Practitioner) for ongoing support, or arrange for the staff member to continue with the provider in a private capacity at the staff member’s expense.

 In exceptional circumstances, with the recommendation of the counsellor, the Director, Human Resources or their delegate may approve up to three additional visits which will be funded from current EAP contract hours.
 Exceptional circumstances would require the EAP providing an assessment that the staff member’s wellbeing being is at risk, where the counsellor is confident that up to three additional sessions will provide sufficient support.